openSUSE/gitarro/doc/BASICS.md

 rubocop *.rb
 ```

 Would check Ruby source files for code that does not follow the [ruby style guide](https://github.com/bbatsov/ruby-style-guide).
 It will return 0 if everything is fine, or any other number if there are errors.
-With this return code gitbot is able to know if the test needs to be marked as failed
+With this return code gitarro is able to know if the test needs to be marked as failed

 Please take note that if you are using a script and decite to run it without calling the interpreter, it should be configured as executable.